jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 have other hackers that have hundreds of servers scanning for vulnerabilities.
-Novelty and scale are important for delivering impactful reports.
+Novelty and scale are important for delivering impactful reports.”
 Tom Anthony
 Hacker
 75%
 75%